alexandroskapsalidis/MyProjects/Assignment_HTML-CSS/README.md

 A Web Site that shows information about Students, Trainers, Courses, Assignments, in tables.
 This information can be updated or deleted using forms.
-The project is about the layout contains HTML and CSS.
+The project presents only the layout not the functionality so it HTML and CSS code.